When we created CogentHedge in 2000, the crying need was for

 the approach that "if it ain't broke, don't fix it".

 Times change, and CogentHedge needs fixing.
 Managers are increasingly desperate to connect with qualified investors - and connections are increasing difficult to establish - and investors expect far more flexible tools than were available at the turn of the Millennium.
 To that end, CogentHedge will be developing a new platform with greater functionality than is currently available, that operates smoothly on mobile media, and that will offer managers and their agents far more feedback about interested potential investors while also establishing several mechanisms allowing efficient and effective capital raising.

 Before we mortgage our future on CogentHedge2.0, we'd like some input from you.
-After all, if we do this correctly you stand to benefit a lot more than we (although admittedly it would be nice to pay the rent ...and yes, we can't afford to continue our 14-year old practice of giving you something for nothing).
+After all, if we do this correctly you - both our managers and investors - stand to benefit (although it also would be nice to pay the rent ...and yes, we can't afford to continue our 14-year old practice of giving away something for nothing).

 We intend to expand capabilities within the following areas:

 Granted, this is our bread-and-butter so the development of more powerful analytics is Job #1 for us.
-We will be introducing new performance metrics such as the Omega statistic (which has been requested by a number of our users), n-tile analysis of fund performance, currency conversion and dynamic (time-sensitive) performance ratio benchmarks.
+We will be introducing new performance metrics such as the Omega ratio (a measure of the likelihood of achieving an expected return which has been requested by a number of our users), n-tile analysis of fund performance, currency conversion and dynamic (time-sensitive) performance ratio benchmarks.
 After all, it’s only basic statistics.